-While Summer time offers an opportunity for parents and children to spend more time together doing enjoyable activities it can also be a stressful time for parents.
+While summer time offers an opportunity for parents and children to spend more time together doing enjoyable activities, it can also be a stressful time for parents.

-The greatest source of this stress can be discipline issues which often arise more during the Summer because of children’s less structured life style and increased contact between parents and children.
+The greatest source of this stress can be discipline issues which often arise more during the summer, because of children’s less structured life style and increased contact between parents and children.

-For parents there is a danger of ignoring the risks resulting in a child starting to engage in really problematic behaviour or of becoming overly protective and cautious.
+For parents, there is a danger of ignoring the risks resulting in a child starting to engage in really problematic behaviour or of becoming overly protective and cautious.

 1. Praising and rewarding good behaviour and ignoring poor behaviour